Working at Camp: Apply to join our 2023 TVSR Staff!

 - This One Time at Summer Camp: Why I’ve Never Had a Summer Internship – The Huffington Post

 Life of a Camp Staff Member

-Camp staff live and work at camp from Sunday at 1PM through Saturday at 11AM.
+Camp staff live and work at camp from Sunday through Saturday.
 Staff compensation includes a competitive wage, provided with 17 meals per week, housing, and a staff uniform shirt.
 First Aid & CPR/AED training are provided free to all staff.
-Nights out of camp for supervised trips into town are allowed once a week for junior staff under 18 and twice a week for senior staff over 18.
+Nights out of camp for supervised trips into town are allowed.
 Time off is available to staff with ample notice to the administration prior to the start of camp.
 Staff are also encouraged to take advantage of the development opportunities available to them to complete advancement and merit badges.

 The process to hire a camp staff for the upcoming summer begins almost 10 months before.
 An online application is available during the months of October and November with a submission deadline of November 15th*.
 Interviews for accepted applications take place during two times; late November for Senior Staff positions (over the age of 18 for the upcoming summer), and late December for Junior Staff positions (under the age of 18 for the upcoming summer).
 Accepted applicants will be contacted about an setting up an interview.
 Submitting an application does not automatically grant you an interview.
 If selected for an interview, you will be contacted by email.
 Senior staff applicants will be contacted after November 1.
 Junior staff applicants will be contacted after December 6.
 All applicants must be age 15 before the start of staff set up week in late June (June 23).
 Questions can be directed to firstname.lastname@example.org.